wejs/docs/docs/database/README.md

 # Database and ORM and session database

-> We.js use Sequelize as Object-relational mapping (ORM) with extra steps for allow model extensions in plugins
+> We.js use Sequelize as Object-relational mapping (ORM) with extra steps for allowing model extensions in plugins

 > Current We.js database feature only suport SQL databases ('mysql'|'mariadb'|'sqlite'|'postgres'|'mssql')